 - A: Type A individuals can donate to other type A individuals and type AB individuals.
 Type A individuals can receive blood only from other type A individuals and type O individuals.

 - B: Type B individuals can donate blood to other B individuals and AB individuals.
 Type B individuals can receive blood only from type B individuals and type O individuals.

 - AB: Type AB individuals can give blood only to other AB individuals, but can receive blood of any type.

 Blood types are further organized by Rh factor:

 - Rh-positive: People with Rh-positive blood have Rh antigens on the surface of their red blood cells.
 People with Rh-positive blood can receive Rh-positive or Rh-negative blood.

-- Rh-negative: People with Rh-negative blood do not have Rh antigens.
+- Rh-negative: People with Rh-negative blood don’t have Rh antigens.
 People with Rh-negative blood can receive only blood that is also Rh-negative.